rusfort/GeoPro/README.md

 - R - add a Ray
 - S - add a Segment
 - C - add a Circle (center & some point)
-- Ctrl+I - make intersection
+- Ctrl+I - make an intersection
 - Ctrl+M - create a middle

 There will be a label with the type of added object on the left top corner.